 Folic Acid is another water-soluble B vitamin that helps with low blood levels.
 You can also find Folic Acid in spinach, oranges, beans, bread, cereals, rice, pasta, and many other foods.

 Biotin (Vitamin B7) is a water-soluble B vitamin that helps turn the food you eat into energy.
-Biotin also helps support the health of your nails, skin, and hair.
+This also helps support the health of your nails, skin, and hair.
 Foods that carry biotin are liver, kidney, yeast, egg yolks, cheese, leafy greens, cauliflower, mushrooms, nuts, and many more.

 Pantothenic Acid (Vitamin B5) is a water-soluble B vitamin and an essential nutrient.
 Although there is no science that backs this, many people take pantothenic acid to help with acne, allergies, asthma, headaches, and many more issues.
 Vitamin B5 can be also found in chicken, turkey, beef, salmon, lobster, egg yolk, milk, yogurt, and many other forms of food.

 Zinc is another mineral that is essential to your body.
-Zinc is a mineral that your body doesn’t store a lot of which is why it needs to be taken more regularly.
+It’s a mineral that your body doesn’t store a lot of which is why it needs to be taken more regularly.
 Zinc is used for helping your immune system stay strong, improves growth and health in children, help fight off the common cold, and many more issues.
 Zinc can be found in red meat, poultry, and fish.

 Selenium is another essential mineral that your body cannot produce naturally.
-Selenium has been seen to help with metabolism, thyroid function, antioxidant, immune system support, etc. Selenium can be found in oysters, brazil nuts, halibut, yellowfin tuna, eggs, sardines, chicken breast, and many others.
+This has been seen to help with metabolism, thyroid function, antioxidant, immune system support, etc. Selenium can be found in oysters, brazil nuts, halibut, yellowfin tuna, eggs, sardines, chicken breast, and many others.

 Copper is an essential trace mineral that’s present in all body tissues.
 Iron works with copper to assist your body in making red blood cells.
 Copper also assists with keeping nerves, immune system, blood vessels, and bones healthy.
 High amounts of copper can be found in organ meats, oysters, nuts, seeds, lobster, dark chocolate, and many other forms of food.

 Manganese is an essential nutrient that the body needs to function correctly.
-Manganese is used to toughen up your body’s bones.
+This is used to toughen up your body’s bones.
 You can find manganese in almonds, pecans, beans, oatmeal, whole wheat bread, brown rice, and many other forms of food.

 Chromium is an essential mineral that your body cannot produce naturally.
-Chromium is essential to the body in breaking down fats and carbohydrates, which is important for brain function and many other body processes.
+This is essential to the body in breaking down fats and carbohydrates, which is important for brain function and many other body processes.
 You can find chromium in broccoli, potatoes, green beans, whole-grain products, and many other foods.

 As you can see, vitamins, minerals, and nutrients are vital to our health and well-being.
 We just went over nineteen examples of what you should be taking, whether it’s by the food you eat or the multivitamins that you take.
 Now we’re going to take a look at CBD.